raegen/vite-plugin-vitest-cache/README.md

 # vite-plugin-vitest-cache

 Vitest cache provides test caching for [Vitest](https://github.com/vitest-dev/vitest).
-This vite plugin is useful for running non-trivial, complex, resource-heavy, or otherwise slow tests, as it enables running only the tests that are actually affected by code changes.
+This vite plugin is useful for running non-trivial, complex, resource-intensive, or otherwise slow tests, as it enables running only the tests that are actually affected by code changes.

 ## How it Works